DevData49/lox-Implementaion/README.md

 # lox-Implementaion
-A follow-up implementation of  an interpreter in java and C as instructed in the book "[Crafting Interpreters](http://www.craftinginterpreters.com)".
+A follow-up implementation of  an interpreter in java and C as instructed in the book "[Crafting Interpreters](http://www.craftinginterpreters.com)" for the purpose of learning.